fuadshezan/Ghure_Ashi/README.md

 ## Lesson Learned

-By doing this project I learn the use of SSLCOMMERZ API which is online payment gateway provider.
+By doing this project I learned the use of SSLCOMMERZ API which is online payment gateway provider.
 For booking payment we use this payment system and it's a new experience for me.